kruztev/Prolog/README.md

 # Prolog
-Examples from the Logic Programming course at FMI.
+Some examples from the Logic Programming course at FMI.